The best Virgin Atlantic Upper Class seats

 Best seating strategy for Upper Class across all long-haul Virgin Atlantic aircraft

 Top picks: Number one, without doubt, is the Upper Class Suite onboard the A350s.
 Not only is it the airline’s newest, safest and most environmentally friendly aircraft, but it also boasts the newest, most comfortable and most modern airline seats of the entire Virgin Atlantic fleet.
-Failing that, your next best option is flying a route operated by one of the airline’s four A330-200 aircraft with its unique seating configuration.

 There are two common problems that come up time and time again with Virgin Atlantic seats in Upper Class.
 The first being that the window seats on the Airbus A330-300s and 787-9 Dreamliners (rows A and K) actually face inwards into the cabin, rather than out of the window.
 So, if you like to spend your time in-flight gazing out the window, then you might end up with a stiff neck by the end of the flight.

 The second thing that is often discussed is that the seats on the A330-300s and 787-9s only offer a small recline in the seated position and need to be manually taken apart and turned into a bed by the crew.

 Best Virgin Atlantic Upper Class seats on an Airbus A330-300 and a Boeing 787-9 Dreamliner